Possession poster

 The inciting incident occurs at 12 minutes when Roland discovers hidden love letters in a book, revealing that the supposedly faithful Randolph Henry Ash had a secret romantic correspondence, potentially rewriting literary history..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Roland and Maud decide to work together to uncover the truth about Ash and LaMotte's relationship, embarking on a literary treasure hunt that takes them away from London., moving from reaction to action.
+This illustrates the protagonist's commitment to Roland and Maud decide to work together to uncover the truth about Ash and LaMotte's relationship, embarking on a literary treasure hunt that takes them away from London., moving from reaction to action.

 The Collapse moment at 77 minutes (75% through) represents the emotional nadir.
 Here, The Victorian timeline reveals that LaMotte's baby died (or was believed to have died), destroying the lovers' hopes.
 In the present, it seems the rival scholars will claim the discovery and credit., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.